Tim-TechArt/Studio/README.md

 _My little Tech-Art VFX Studio_
 ## Introduction
 This project is set up from a blank template.
 I'm building everything from the ground up to better understand every aspect of how a game works in Unreal Engine 5.<br>
 However, I'm not a 3D modeler nor an animator, so for these parts, I will use free assets.
-And _disclaimer_: there can be some placeholders I'm using while experimenting with things that I haven't done 100% myself.<br>
+And _disclaimer_: there will be some placeholders I'm using while experimenting with things that I haven't done 100% myself.<br>
 At some point, I'll also be shifting parts of the Blueprint logic into C++ to gain a deeper understanding of how this aspect operates. <br>
 I'm doing this project in my spare time so it will probably be a bit slow :) <br>
 <br>